mmb-irb/MDDB-workflow/docs/source/input.rst

 ``interactions``
 ~~~~~~~~~~~~~~~~

-Set which are the interesting interactions to be analyzed
+Set which are the interesting interactions to be analyzed.
-A bunch of interaction-specific analyses will be run for each interaction and displayed in the web client
+A bunch of interaction-specific analyses will be run for each interaction and displayed in the web client.

-Interactions are defined by the 'agents' which are meant to interact pairwise
+Interactions are defined by the 'agents' which are meant to interact pairwise.
-An 'agent' may be anything, even a group of unrelated molecules
+An 'agent' may be anything, even a group of unrelated molecules.
-Atoms of different agents which are close enought will be considered as interface atoms
+Atoms of different agents which are close enought will be considered as interface atoms.
-These atoms will be the ones considered in interface analyses
+These atoms will be the ones considered in interface analyses.
-If no interface atoms are found then the interaction is considered not valid and the user is warned
+If no interface atoms are found then the interaction is considered not valid and the user is warned.

-Interactions are uploaded to the database as part of the project metadata and as an independent analysis
+Interactions are uploaded to the database as part of the project metadata and as an independent analysis.
-Project metadata includes the interaction name, agents name and agent atom selections (vmd syntax)
+Project metadata includes the interaction name, agents name and agent atom selections (`VMD syntax <https://www.ks.uiuc.edu/Research/vmd/vmd-1.3/ug/node132.html>`_).
-Analysis data includes also every agent atom indices (both the whole agent and the interface only)
+Analysis data includes also every agent atom indices (both the whole agent and the interface only).

 Each interaction has the following attributes: